IRS Whistleblower Program Pays Cash Rewards

 The MahanyLaw Tax Team Helps Whistleblowers Report Cases of Federal Tax Underpayment or Evasion and Apply for an IRS Whistleblower Cash Reward.

-The Internal Revenue Service (IRS) Whistleblower Program was enacted in 2006 through the Tax Relief and Health Care Act and rewards whistleblowers who report tax payment violations by paying as a whistleblower reward 10-30% of any amount recovered in a verdict or settlement.
+The Internal Revenue Service IRS Whistleblower Program was enacted in 2006 to help close that gap.
+Part of the Tax Relief and Health Care Act, the law pays cash rewards to whistleblowers who report tax payment violations.
+Whistleblowers can receive a reward of 10-30% of any amount recovered in a verdict or settlement.

 Companies that underpay or avoid paying federal taxes cost the U.S. taxpayers billions each year.
 If you select have inside (non-public) information on the intentional or unintentional underpayment of taxes, you have an opportunity to recover these unpaid tax dollars for the taxpayers and can be eligible to collect a significant cash reward for uncovering the fraud.

 In 2013, the IRS paid a collective $53 million in whistleblower awards out of a $367 million tax dollar recovery as a result of tips provided.
-The first major IRS whistleblower award was for $104 million, paid in 2012 to a banker who uncovered information on Swiss banks helping Americans evade taxes.
+The first major IRS reward was for $104 million, paid in 2012 to a banker who uncovered information on Swiss banks helping Americans evade taxes.
+Since then, tips have been steadily pouring in.

 If you know of a company committing tax fraud, you may be eligible for the IRS whistleblower program’s cash award.
-Contact MahanyLaw Whistleblower Tax Team for a no-fee, absolutely confidential, consultation: 202.800.9791 or Report Online
+Contact MahanyLaw Tax Fraud Whistleblower Team for a no-fee, absolutely confidential, consultation: or Report Online

 Tax fraud may include any intentional or unintentional underpayment of taxes, ranging from the use of foreign tax shelters and elaborate tax evasion schemes to simple misinterpretations of tax laws or accidental underpayment or miscalculations.
 The IRS concentrates on many forms of tax fraud including the following, among others: